kawshalya-k/kawshalya-k/README.md

 ## About Me

-I’m a passionate learner at the intersection of technology and finance, currently pursuing a BSc (Hons) in Information Systems and an external degree in Financial Engineering.
-My interests lie in cybersecurity, FinTech, and automotive technologies, with a focus on applying innovative solutions such as machine learning and IoT to build secure and impactful systems.
+I’m a passionate learner at the intersection of <b>technology and finance</b>.
+My interests lie in <b>cybersecurity, FinTech, and automotive technologies</b>, with a focus on developing innovative solutions to build secure and impactful systems.

 I am actively building skills in:
 - Programming